swathiHv/LexRank/README.md

 # LexRank
-LexRank: Graph-based Lexical Centrality as Salience in Text Summarization
+LexRank: Graph-based Lexical Centrality of Salience in Text Summarization

+Libraries that have to be installed:
+1) nltk
+2) numpy
+3) networkx

+Example:
+python LexRank.py